sunluelectric/smart-home/configs/README.md

 ## Hostname Setup

 Use `hostnamectl` to check hostname information.
 Edit `/etc/hostname` and `/etc/hosts` to either add `shserver` or replace the default with `shserver`.
 This shall change the hostname to `shserver`.
 Reboot the server.
-The server hostname should have been changed.
+The server hostname should be changed.
 Use `hostnamectl` to double check the changed hostname.

 ## SSH Key Pairs Generation